aiidalab/aiidalab-qe/docs/source/howto/xps.rst

 .. tip::

+   One can select the ETFA molecule from the `From Example` tab, and follow the same steps as above to run the XPS calculation for this molecule.
    One need use a high-performance computer to run XPS calculation for this system.
 Please read the relevant :doc:`How-To </howto/setup_computer_code>` section to setup code on a remote machine.